-- An FWS or LCWS work award is not a guarantee of employment but merely indicates eligibility to work under the particular program. - Student earnings from FWS or LCWS are disbursed in the form of a paycheck directly to the student based on the number of hours worked each month. - Students should not include FWS or LCWS funds when determining the family's portion of the yearly costs on the Financial Worksheet.
+- An FWS or LCWS work award is not a guarantee of employment but merely indicates eligibility to work under the particular program. - Student earnings from FWS or LCWS are disbursed in the form of a paycheck directly to the student based on the number of hours worked each month. - Students should not include FWS or LCWS funds when determining the student's costs on the Financial Worksheet.